 Science-based target setting is already becoming part of the yearly reporting practice of companies and the data infrastructure for institutional investors through incorporation in the CDP questionnaire and scoring.

 The Science Based Targets initiative supports the integration of science-based target setting into existing climate leadership platforms including UN Caring for Climate, WWF Climate Savers and others.
 Science-based targets are included in CAIT climate data.

 About the partners

-The Science Based Targets initiative is a collaboration between CDP, World Resources Institute (WRI), the World Wide Fund for Nature (WWF), and the United Nations Global Compact (UNGC) and one of the We Mean Business Coalition initiatives.
+The Science Based Targets initiative mobilizes companies to set science-based targets and boost their competitive advantage in the transition to the low-carbon economy.
+It is a collaboration between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF) and one of the We Mean Business Coalition commitments.

 CDP is an international not-for-profit organization providing the only global system for companies and cities to measure, disclose, manage, and share vital environmental information.
 These insights enable investors, companies, and governments to mitigate risks from the use of energy and natural resources, and to identify opportunities from taking a responsible approach to the environment. (www.cdp.net)